Useful links

 Thanks to the involvement of their local field teams, headed by the Dayak women, BNF enabled the creation of the Sebangau National Park in 2004.
 The association continues to develop its partnerships with local institutions (University of Palangka Raya , Department of the Environment, Department for the Conservation of Natural Resources, Center for International Cooperation in Sustainable Management of Tropical Peatlands, etc.) in order to put in place the best research and conservation strategies for this resource-rich habitat.

-The Le PAL Nature Foundation is participating in the "1 Million Trees" campaign: the reforested area will represent 2,500 hectares and the Le PAL Nature Foundation is supporting the planting of 1,000 trees.
-The positive impacts will be local with the development of 25 nurseries (permaculture training and job creation), national (reduction in degradation of peatlands and prevention of fires) then international (carbon sequestration and increase in the space available for endangered species).
+The Le PAL NATURE Foundation is participating in the "1 Million Trees" campaign: the reforested area will represent 2,500 hectares, and the Le PAL NATURE Foundation is responsible for planting 1,000 trees.
+The positive impacts will be local, with the development of 25 tree nurseries (permaculture training and job creation), national (reducing peatland degradation and fire prevention), and international (carbon sequestration and increasing the space available for endangered species).

 The BNF aims to cultivate, plant and protect 1 million trees by 2025, a real stock of carbon to lead the fight against climate change and protect a vast tropical forest rich in biodiversity.